rocky/mult-by-constants/README.md

 Cache hits (unfinished):	  56
 Cache misses:			  31
 ============================================================
-$
 ```

 References
 ==========
-See my _Software: Practice and Experience_ paper [Multiplication by integer constants](https://onlinelibrary.wiley.com/doi/pdf/10.1002/spe.4380160704) for details.
+* My _Software: Practice and Experience_ paper [Multiplication by integer constants](https://onlinelibrary.wiley.com/doi/pdf/10.1002/spe.4380160704) for details.
-See also Section 8-4 of Henry Warren's: Hacker's Delight (ISBN-13: 978-0321842688) has some updates and revisions.
+* Section 8-4 of Henry Warren's: Hacker's Delight (ISBN-13: 978-0321842688) has some updates and revisions.
+* _The Art Computer Programming_, Vol 2, 2nd Edition; Section 4.6.3, page 441 of the 2nd Edition